 How Are Pubic Lice Treated?

 Pubic lice are treated with medicine to kill the lice.
 It may be a cream, lotion, or shampoo.
 Some are available at drugstores without a prescription.
 Any nits in the pubic hair need to be removed.
 Some people use their fingers or a comb to remove them, while others shave their pubic hair.
 Shaving does not get rid of pubic lice, though.
 The person also needs to use the medicine.

 Most treatments for pubic lice need to be used more than once.
 So it's very important to follow the directions included with the medicine.

-All clothes and bed sheets used by the person with pubic lice must be:
+All clothes, towels, and sheets used by the person with pubic lice must be:

 - washed in hot water and dried in a hot drier or dry cleaned

 - put in a sealed plastic bag for 2 weeks

 Because pubic lice usually spread during sex, not having sex is the best way to avoid them.
 Condoms do not protect someone from pubic lice because the lice live outside of the area that condoms cover.
 Shaving pubic hair does not always prevent pubic lice.